Career Planning

 "Working with People"

-Many psychology majors report that they chose Psychology as a major because they want to "work with people."
+Many psychology majors report that they chose psychology because they want to "work with people."
 What does that really mean?
 It means nothing if you mean you don't want to work in solitary confinement.
 Most of us don't.
 It means everything if, for example, you mean you want to work in a human services setting delivering direct client services to people who are in psychological need.
 For the latter there are specific things that you can do to prepare for this type of work and there are even certain things that you can do to figure out if this work would be satisfying to you.
 You need to define a career area--not hope that one comes to mind eventually.
 If you are not actively involved in the definition you are likely to end up blaming others for your lack of success.

 Specific Things You Can Do